-This is called a zero-carb diet, and usually includes only foods from the animal kingdom.
+This is called a zero-carb diet and usually includes only animal foods.

 There are no recent studies that show a zero-carb diet to be safe.
-Only one case study exists, from 1930, where two men ate nothing but meat and organs for a year but remained in excellent health (17).
+Only one case study — from 1930 — exists, in which two men ate nothing but meat and organs for a year but appeared to remain in good health (17).

 A zero-carb diet is lacking in some important nutrients, such as vitamin C and fiber.
-However, it seems to work for some people.
+For this reason, it is generally not recommended.

-Bottom Line: Some people follow a zero-carb diet, which excludes all plant foods.
+SUMMARY Some people follow a zero-carb diet, which excludes all plant foods.
 No quality studies have been done on this eating pattern, and it is usually discouraged.

 The Mediterranean diet is very popular, especially among health professionals.

-It involves selecting foods that were (supposedly) consumed in the Mediterranean countries earlier in the 20th century.
+It is based on the traditional foods of Mediterranean countries earlier in the 20th century.

-A low-carb Mediterranean diet is basically like a Mediterranean diet, except that it limits higher-carb foods like whole grains.
+A low-carb Mediterranean eating pattern is modeled after its namesake diet but limits higher-carb foods like whole grains.

-It is similar to a regular low-carb diet, except that it emphasizes more fatty fish instead of red meat, and more extra virgin olive oil instead of fats like butter.
+Unlike a regular low-carb diet, it emphasizes more fatty fish instead of red meat and more extra virgin olive oil instead of fats like butter.

 A low-carb Mediterranean diet may be better for heart disease prevention than other low-carb diets, although this needs to be confirmed in studies.

-Bottom Line: A low-carb Mediterranean diet is similar to a regular low-carb diet.
-However, it contains more fish and extra virgin olive oil.
+SUMMARY A low-carb Mediterranean diet is similar to a regular low-carb diet.
+However, it includes more fish and extra virgin olive oil.

-If you’re going to do a low-carb diet, pick a plan that suits your lifestyle, food preferences and personal health goals.
+If you’re going to try a low-carb diet, pick a plan that suits your lifestyle, food preferences, and personal health goals.

-What works for one person may not work for the next, and the best diet for YOU is the one you can stick to.
+What works for one person may not work for the next, so the best diet for you is the one you can stick to.